How are antibiotics currently prescribed in Switzerland?

 For example, even though they may not be indicated by the clinical evidence:

-• fluoroquinolones are prescribed in more than 20 percent of all urinary tract infections.
+- fluoroquinolones are prescribed in more than 19 percent of lower urinary tract infections

-• in acute bronchitis (44 percent of prescriptions for lower respiratory tract infections), antibiotics are still always prescribed.
+- in acute bronchitis (44 percent of prescriptions for lower respiratory tract infections), antibiotics are still prescribed too often

-In paediatrics today, around 85 percent of antibiotics are prescribed in the outpatient setting.
-The prescribing practice shows that there is still potential for improvement when it comes to selecting antibiotics:
+In paediatrics too, there is still potential for improvement when it comes to selecting antibiotics:

-• Around 80 percent of antibiotic prescriptions for children are for respiratory tract infections.
+- Around 70 percent of antibiotic prescriptions for children are for upper respiratory tract infections.
 The recommended (simple) penicillins or aminopenicillins are not always used in these cases.

 - Macrolides, which have a problematic profile as regards selection of resistance, are probably used too often for treating respiratory tract infections.